Developair-ir/developair-ir.github.io/_posts/2021-05-07-configure-gulp-in-asp-net-core.markdown

 }
 ```

-One of the biggest advantage of gulp is its plugins.
+One of the biggest advantages of gulp is its plugins.
 Using community-built plugins is a quick way to get started with gulp.
 Each plugin does a small amount of work, so you can connect them like building blocks.
 Chain together plugins from a variety of technologies to reach your desired result.

 so for working with `sass` we should install `gulp-sass`: